Richard Verschoor: 2018

-In December 2017, it was announced that he would switch to Josef Kaufmann Racing, the team which won the last two Eurocup driver titles with Lando Norris and Sacha Fenestraz.
-However, in his first year without Red Bull, his season was not to be promising.
-His highlight of the season was mainly a second place in a red-flagged race at the Red Bull Ring.
-Three more points finishes followed, before he was dropped by the team.
-He was not replaced.
-Verschoor ended his season 13th overall, with one podium.
+Verschoor switched to Josef Kaufmann Racing, for the 2018 season, joining the outfit that had won the previous two Eurocup drivers' titles with Lando Norris and Sacha Fenestraz.
+However, his campaign proved difficult following his departure from the Red Bull Junior Team.
+His best result came with second place in a red-flagged race at the Red Bull Ring, while three additional points finishes followed before he departed the team mid-season.
+Three more points finishes followed, Verschoor ended the year thirteenth in the standings with one podium.

-Verschoor competed as a guest driver in the Northern European Cup, in one round at Spa-Francorchamps.
-He finished the races in eighth and tenth.
+He also made a guest appearance in the Northern European Cup at Spa-Francorchamps, finishing eighth and tenth across the two races.